 An Investment Strategy sets out what your SMSF can invest in.
 When Superannuation Warehouse sets up a new SMSF, we will issue you with an Investment-Strategy , which you can edit to reflect your investment choices.

 A good Investment Strategy will give you a wide range of choices of assets to invest in.
 It’s a good idea to consider a wide range of investments to invest in, both locally and overseas consisting of cash, shares and property.
 Even if you plan on the short term to invest only in cash, it’s a good idea to have a wider investment strategy so the investment strategy does not limit the investment choices you can make.

 To see our sample SMSF Investment Strategy , click here.

-An investment strategy is a detailed financial plan made by the Trustees of a SMSF based on consideration of the Sole Purpose of the Fund.
-It takes into account the current and future financial needs of each of the fund members and all investments need to be made and maintained on an arms-length basis.
+An investment strategy is a detailed financial plan made by the Trustees of an SMSF based on consideration of the Sole Purpose of the Fund.
+It takes into account the current and future financial needs of each of the fund members and all investments need to be made and maintained on an arm’s length basis.

 Under the Act, a Trustee of the SMSF is solely responsible and directly accountable for the management of the Members’ benefits.
 The Trustee has a duty to make, carry out and document decisions about investing the assets of the SMSF and to carefully monitor performance.
 This duty involves formulating and implementing an investment strategy.

-The majority of Trustees setting up a SMSF cite control of investments as their driving factor in setting up a SMSF.
-As a Trustee of SMSF, you are required by law to prepare and implement an investment strategy for your SMSF and review it on an ongoing basis.
+The majority of Trustees setting up an SMSF cite control of investments as their driving factor in setting up an SMSF.
+As a Trustee of the SMSF, you are required by law to prepare and implement an investment strategy for your SMSF and review it on an ongoing basis.

 The investment strategy must have regard to the whole circumstance of the SMSF, including: